JordanMartinez/purescript-cookbook/recipes/CardsReact/README.md

 ### Browser

-If the user clicks the "Draw" button, a random card will be displayed. **Note:** the Elm example uses a uniform generator whereas this example does not because PureScript does not have an out-of-box uniform generator.
+If the user clicks the "Draw" button, a random card will be drawn from a deck of 13 spades and displayed.

 ## Dependencies Used: